BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 ## Enemy Alert!

-Lets build it out more: Make the alert modal flash different colors
+Lets build it out more: Make the alert modal flash different colors when an enemy is detected!